gko/gwt/README.md

 ## Features

 * **Interactive Navigation**: Quickly jump between worktrees using an fzf-powered menu.
 * **Quick Add**: Create a new worktree from an existing branch and switch to it in one command.
+If the branch doesn't exist, it will offer to create it.
 * **Easy Removal**: Interactively select and remove worktrees.
 * **Direct Access**: Jump directly to a worktree for a specific branch.
 * **Main Branch Shortcut**: Instantly navigate to the worktree of your repository's default branch (main or master).